-Winter 2023 – I was grateful to be able to talk at several ag conferences.
+Winter 2023 – Emma Dieleman successfully defended her MSC thesis, co-supervised with Dave Hooker.
+Emma did amazingly well in her thesis defense.
+Just waiting on the final year of project data to write it up.
+I was grateful to be able to talk at several ag conferences.
 I shared the stage with agronomist Deb Campbell and Prof. Claudia Wagner-Riddle at the Ontario Ag Conference to talk about work in nitrogen management.
 I spoke at NOFIA’s Northern Ontario Ag Conference about work being done on cover crops.
 I also took part in a webinar organized by the Ecological Farmer’s Association of Ontario with farmer-collaborator Jason Seed, about oat agronomy research we’ve been doing.